 Encouraging Safe Havens for Refugees

 The WRB constantly encouraged the neutral nations of Europe to keep their borders open to any refugee who was able to escape occupied territory.
 They feared, though, that the United States would be accused of not providing a safe haven for refugees.
 In June 1944, President Roosevelt announced the formation of the Fort Ontario Emergency Refugee Shelter in Oswego, New York.
-Nearly 1,000 men, women, and children, the majority of them Jewish, came from the Bari refugee camp in Italy to live at Fort Ontario in August 1944.
+Nearly 1,000 men, women, and children, the majority of them Jewish, came from Allied-occupied Italy to live at Fort Ontario in August 1944.

-Wallenberg arrived in Budapest on July 9, 1944—the day the last deportation train left Hungary for Auschwitz—Birkenau-and assumed his post as third secretary at the Swedish legation.
-With WRB funds, he distributed certificates of protection issued by the Swedish legation to thousands of Jews, effectively preventing their deportation from Budapest.
+Wallenberg arrived in Budapest on July 9, 1944—the day the last deportation train left Hungary for Auschwitz-Birkenau—and assumed his post as third secretary at the Swedish legation.
+With WRB funds, he distributed certificates of protection to thousands of Jews, effectively preventing their deportation from Budapest.
 He intervened many times to secure the release of Jews claiming Swedish protection and worked tirelessly to save as many Jews as possible.

 Working together with other neutral legations in Budapest, in particular the Swiss legation and Carl Lutz, Wallenberg was at the center of the largest and most direct rescue operation undertaken by the WRB and is credited saving the lives of thousands of Jews.